Napoleon Marache

-Napoleon Marache (June 15, 1818 – May 11, 1875) was born in France and moved to the United States at around 12 years of age.
+Napoleon Marache (June 15, 1818 – May 11, 1875) was a chess player, problem composer, and journalist.
+He was born in France and moved to the United States at around 12 years of age.
 He learned the game of chess around 1844, and immediately became a devotee.
 He began composing chess problems and writing about chess the following year.
 In the mid-19th century, he was both one of America's first chess journalists and one of its leading players.
 In 1866, he published Marache's Manual of Chess, which was one of the country's first books on chess, and also one of its first books on backgammon.
 He is perhaps best known today for having lost a famous game to Paul Morphy.

 Early life; writing

 Marache was born in Meaux, France in June 1818, three years to the month after his namesake Napoleon Bonaparte's final defeat at Waterloo.
 Marache moved to the United States at around 12 years of age.
 He learned the game around 1844 and immediately became a serious student of the game.
 He learned so quickly that he was able, three weeks after his first lesson, to give his tutor rook odds.

 In 1845, Marache began composing chess problems.
 In 1846, he became the "first chess editor in America", publishing the periodical The Chess Palladium and Mathematical Sphinx.
 At approximately the same time, Charles Stanley started another American chess periodical, The American Chess Magazine.
 The two publications feuded shamelessly, with Stanley calling Marache's publication "a most ridiculous jumble of unintelligible nonsense" and "sixteen pages of soiled waste-paper".
 Only three issues of The Chess Palladium and Mathematical Sphinx were published, dated October, November, and December 1846.
 The American Chess Magazine ceased publication in 1847.
 At various times in the 1850s and 1860s, Marache was the chess editor or chess columnist for the New York Clipper, Porter's Spirit of the Times, and Wilkes' Spirit of the Times.

 In 1865, Marache wrote the chess section for a new edition of Hoyle's guide to games.
 Shortly after the end of the Civil War, Morphy traveled to New York to work on an annotated collection of his games, with Marache acting as secretary and Charles A. Gilberg working closely with Morphy.
 Unfortunately, the book was never published, since prospective publishers "asked that he enrich the collection ... with new games", which Morphy refused to do.

 In 1866, Marache published Marache's Manual of Chess, one of the first chess books in the United States.
 At the end of the book, Marache also gave the rules and discussed strategy for backgammon, Russian backgammon, and dominoes.
 The book was also one of the earliest books on backgammon in the United States.
 It was still in print in 1928, the publisher's name having since been changed to "Fitzgerald Publishing Corporation", New York.